rpavlov/rpavlov.com/source/2018-12-12-end-of-year.md

 * Nurture closer relationships with people I care about, respect and admire.
 Particularly [a person I care deeply about.](https://laurachuang.net)
 * Move to Berlin.
 Living elsewhere is incredibly refreshing.
 * Live minimalist.
 I reconsidered what stuff I actually need.
 But also, which luxuries brings me joy?
 A good soundsystem + music, easy access to a gym, and a nice kitchen for example.
-Regardless of where in the world I am, if there is a place to lift heavy things nearby that's already huge quality of life increase.
+Regardless of where in the world I am, if there is a place to lift heavy things nearby that's already a huge quality of life increase.
 * Work out a lot, and start Muay Thai and BJJ training.
 * Re-learn german.
 Going forward hoffentlich mehr auf Deutsch.